SEB-9-BH/vegetables-lab-hw/README.md

 #### Learning Objectives

-- Practicing index and show, new and create routes with express
+- Practicing index, new, delete, update, create, edit and show routes with express
+- Using Express Static Serving of CSS and other assets
+- Incorporating a layout

 #### Prerequisites